beaurancourt/blog/markdown/rewriting-isfjall.md

 > Geirolf Tyrthegn who gives them a quest to find the hall, and then they'll
 > probably want to gear up for the trip.
 They might try to find a sponsor.

-Converting that into an itemized todo list:
+Converting that into an itemized TODO list:

 - [ ] An opening speech
 - [ ] A week's worth of town encounters